simme/simme.github.com/_posts/2012-04-10-bootstrapping-nodejs-with-async.md

 ---
 layout: post
-title: "Boostrapping Node.js with Async"
+title: "Bootstrapping Node.js with Async"
 category: NodeJS
 tags: [node, development]
 ---
 {% include JB/setup %}

 When writing node applications it's easy to get lost in the callback jungle.
-Especially during the boostrap phase of your app.
+Especially during the bootstrap phase of your app.
 You have lots of clients connecting to lots of servers and some of them depend on each other.
 This is ends up in code that's hard to read and a nightmare to rewrite.

 Enter [Async](https://github.com/caolan/async)! **Async** is an awesome Node module to help you manage asynchronous sequences and functions.